ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 When we develop our components in the [main repository](https://github.com/ec-europa/europa-component-library), we use React, which [removes most of the whitespaces](https://reactjs.org/docs/jsx-in-depth.html#string-literals-1.).
 With such behavior from React, we don't think about whitespaces and how they can impact the end result after rendering.

 However, with Twig, we need to be careful with whitespaces.
-When they appear [between inline block elements](https://css-tricks.com/fighting-the-space-between-inline-block-elements/) or around content, they alter the output.
+When they appear [between inline block elements](https://css-tricks.com/fighting-the-space-between-inline-block-elements/) or around content, they alter the rendering.

 For example,